 A Network of Nets

 Before us, lit atmospherically in a changing variety of colours, was a cavern twice the size of St Paul’s Cathedral in London.
-A complex web of bungy ropes stretched from corner to corner, cradling three huge levels of bouncing netting linked by tunnels and slides.
-After a few minutes, we were invited to enter the network for our hour of bouncy fun.
+A complex web of bungy ropes stretched from corner to corner, cradling three levels of bouncy netting, each linked by tunnels and slides.
+After a few minutes, we were invited to enter the network for our hour of fun.

 It was immediately clear why we were wearing so much safety equipment.
 It wasn’t long before were were flat on our backs and struggling to stand up.
 The nets were significantly more bouncy than I had anticipated and what with 20-30 others bouncing around on the same net, it was not a place for dignity or balance.
 Soon we were all in fits of laughter and falling about like toddlers.

 Bounce Below is not a place for those with a fear of heights.
-The highest of the three nets is suspended 180 feet above the bottom of the cavern and, because it’s just netting between you and a long fall, you are very aware of the depth.
+The highest of the three nets is suspended 180 feet above the bottom of the cavern and, because it’s just netting between you and the bottom, you can see all the way down.

 Ascending and Descending

-An hour is a long time when you’re spending that whole time either attempting to bounce as high as possible or trying to stabilise yourself.
+An hour is a long time when you’re spending that whole time either attempting to bounce as high as possible or trying to keep yourself from toppling over.
 We got tired pretty quickly and found we had to take regular rests, essentially turning the net into the world’s largest hammock.